+- 1. Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+(Note 1).

-- 2. Children who have a brother or sister, living at the same address and who will still be attending the school at the time of admission.
-(Note 2)
+- 2. Siblings of children resident at the same address who are at present on roll at the school and who will still be attending the school at the time of admission.

-- 3. Up to 50% of the remaining places will be allocated to the children of parents who are practicing members of the Church of England or other Christian denominations for whom All Saints' C of E Primary School Ilkley is the nearest Church of England school to the home address in the following priority order. (see below and Note 4)
+- 3. Up to 50% of the remaining places will be allocated to the children of parents who are practicing members of the Church of England or other Christian denominations for whom All Saints' C of E Primary School Ilkley is the nearest Church of England school to the home address in the following priority order.

 - a.
 Weekly Worship

 - b.
 Fortnightly Worship

 - c.
 Monthly Worship

 - 4. All other children.

-- In order to meet this criterion, parents will be required to complete a Supplementary Information Form (SIF), signed by their Vicar or Church Leader, confirming their attendance at the church over the last two years.
-This requires the personal involvement of the family, including the child for whom the application is made, in the worship and life of a Church of England Church, or that of any member of the Churches Together in Britain and Ireland, or any other recognised Trinitarian Church.
-Priority will be given on the basis of how frequent attendance at worship.